dnbaker/minicore/code/README.md

 ```
 1. kcenter with outiers, 2-approximation
 2. kcenter bicriteria approximation
-3. kcenter with outliers coreset construction (uses previous methods as a subroutine)
+3. kcenter with outliers coreset construction (uses Algorithm 2 as a subroutine)

 ## kmeans.h